kellentan/kellentan.github.io/_pages/about.md

   - /about.html
 ---

 I am an Electrical and Computer Engineering (ECE) graduate student at Princeton University, working with [Prof. Suma Bhat](https://publish.illinois.edu/sumapbhat/).
 My research interests are in data-centric natural language processing: how to generate/create data, how to train on data, and how to get insights about model behaviors through our data.
 I am also a strong proponent of open source - research should be reproducible and easy to understand in order to drive further development.
-During my graduate studies, I have been fortunate to intern at IBM Research (Summer 2024).
+During my graduate studies, I have been fortunate to intern at IBM Research (Summer 2024) under [Anna Lisa Gentile](https://anligentile.github.io/). _I will be returning to IBM Research for Summer 2025._

 Previously, I was an undergraduate in Electrical Engineering at UCLA, working with [Prof. Fabien Scalzo](https://web.cs.ucla.edu/~fab/).
 I had the pleasure of developing ML methods for ischemic stroke diagnosis.
 I also completed an internship at PerfuseAI, a health startup focused on stroke imaging.